$3,100,000Pressure sore death

 For a bedsore lawsuit to be successful, gathering strong evidence is essential.
 Some of the most critical pieces of evidence include:

-• Medical Records: Detailed medical documentation showing the resident’s condition, the development and progression of bedsores, and the treatment (or lack thereof) provided by the nursing home.
+• Medical Records: Detailed medical documentation showing the resident’s condition, the development and progression of bedsores, and the nursing home’s treatment (or lack thereof).
 These records are vital in proving negligence and substandard care.

 • Photographs: Photographs of the affected area at different stages can visually demonstrate the severity of the pressure ulcers.
 These images show how the bedsores developed and whether they worsened due to lack of care.